 - ¾ tsp. kosher flake salt

 - 1 ¼ c. buttermilk

 - 1 T. honey

 - 2 large eggs

 - To make oatmeal bring 2 cups of water, one cup of rolled oats and a pinch of salt to a boil and simmer on low for five minutes.
 Add the butter and swirl it around in the pot to melt.
-Set aside to let cool.
+Set aside to let cool a bit.

-- Mix together the oat flour, flour, sugar, baking powder and soda, cinnamon, nutmeg and salt and stir to combine.
+- Add the oat flour, sugar, baking powder, soda, cinnamon, nutmeg and salt and stir to combine.
 Add in the flour and pecans and mix until just incorporated.

 - Flip the pancakes when bubbles begin to form around the edges and cook until the bottom is a dark golden brown.